tebibu12-lab/ETS1296-15/README.md

  checks whether all characters in the string are whitespace characters (like spaces, tabs, or newlines).
 It returns True if they are; otherwise, it returns False.
  # str.isalnum()
  This method checks whether all characters in the string are alphanumeric (letters or numbers, but no spaces or special characters).
 If they are, it returns True; otherwise, it returns False.
+ # str.format()
+ A method to format strings in Python.
+It allows inserting variables into strings using curly braces {}.
+# f-strings
+Introduced in Python 3.6, these provide a more concise way to format strings.
+Prefix the string with an f and insert variables or expressions inside curly braces {}.F-strings are generally preferred for their readability and efficiency.
+# len()
+A built-in function that returns the length of an object.
+For strings, it gives the number of characters.